Center for Academic Advising

 The First Year Experience is part of a package of initiatives designed to integrate students into the campus community and its public liberal arts mission.
 The First Year Seminars, as part of this initiate, is a group of courses designed to introduce first year students to the liberal arts through active and collaborative learning, critical thinking, and reflective judgment.
-New freshmen are required to complete one First Year Seminar course during their first and/or second semester at UWS.
+New freshmen with 21 or fewer post high school credits are required to complete one First Year Seminar course during their first and/or second semester at UWS.

 New Freshmen Orientation

-New Freshmen Orientation will take place January 17 -21 during the Weekend of Welcome.
+New Freshmen Orientation will take place January 16 -18 during the Weekend of Welcome.
+Attendance is mandatory.